EdenKupe/dialogTest/README.md

-# watsonTest
+# dialogTest

-Just a basic test to connect a Watson bot to LP's Conversational Cloud via a third-party bot connector.
+Just a basic test to connect a Google Dialogflow bot to LP's Conversational Cloud via a third-party bot connector.